ebarylko/cmpt-354/midterm-2-practice/cheat-sheet.md

 Ids must start with a non-digit.
 Ex: `<person id='o11'> <name> John </name>  </person>`

 Namespaces allow you to use items stemming from different locations.
 Ex: `<v1:product xmlns:v1="[link to schema]"> [more content within] </v1:product>`

+An XML document can have a DTD (Document Type Definition) which defines how the structure of the data will be.
+It also restricts the values present in the tags.

+### DTD

+#PCDATA: means that the element has a value which is text and no other elements are nested
+within.
+Ex: `<!ELEMENT name (#PCDATA)`> means that within `<name>` and `</name>`, text will appear.

+`<ATLIST! element-name attribute-name type (#REQUIRED | #IMPLIED)>`: means that the attribute is an element of `element-name` and has type `type`

+Potential types:

+CDATA: character string data, like #PCDATA.

+#REQUIRED: the attribute must be present

+#IMPLIED: the attribute may not be present

+Examples:

+`<!ELEMENT section (title, content?, section*)>`: A section has a title, optional content, and 0 or more sections.

+The benefits of a DTD is that you know the structure of the data and it helps with processing.
+Makes the transfer of XML easier if everyone uses the same DTD.

+The benefits to avoiding a DTD is that you have no limits on your structure and avoid the overhead of validation.

+## XPATH

+Takes an expression and evaluates it going through the tree of the document.

+Commands:

+/: separating steps between paths

+name: matches any child element with name `name`

+*: matches any child element

+@name: matches any attribute with `name`

+@*: matches any attribute

+//: matches any descendent element or the current element

+.: matches the current element

+..: Matches the parent element

+Ex: /bibliography/books will get all the books. /bibliography/* will get all articles used in the book.

+`[condition]`: matches the current element if condition evaluates to true on the current element.

+Ex: /bibliography/book[author='a'] will get books where one of the authors was 'a'

+You can use predicates `and`, `or`, and `not`

+Remember, you are searching for the documents where one of the elements matches the condition, not all of them.

+If a book had multiple prices, checking for a price within a certain ranges requires /bibliography/book[price[. >= x and . <= y]]

+### Operators

+`contains(x, y)`: true if string x contains y.

+`count(x)`: returns how many nodes are in x.

+`position()`: returns the position of the current node being looked at.

+The positions are one based.

+`last()`: returns the position of the last element in the node set

+`name()`: returns the name tag of the current node

+## JSON

+Has arrays and objects, which are key value pairs with the keys being strings.

+Simple types: numbers, strings, true, false, null

+Thing: simple value/array/object

+## MongoDB

+Database = a number of “collections”
+• Collection = a list of “documents”
+• Document = a JSON object
+• Must have an _id attribute whose value can uniquely identify a document within the collection

+Queries must be of the form db.collection.other-operations

+### Operations

+find({values to filter by}, {values to project}).

+Remember, find cannot be used in an aggregation pipeline.
+Also, you must have {_id: 0} if you want to get rid of _id.

+If passing nothing to find, returns all values.

+Regex can be used as {field: /expression/}.

+sort: takes key-val pairs of attribute to sort by and whether it should be in ascending order (1) or descending order (-1)

+Greater than = gt, less than = lt,

+and: takes a vector where each element is another predicate to satisfy.

+Ex: get books with price in between 70 and 100 dollars. db.bib.find({$and: [{price: {$lt: 100}}, {price: {$gt 70}}])

+Note: if you try to match a field with an object, what will be checked is that the field has the exact same structure as the object you passed.

+unwind: takes a collection and expands the collection so that if you have {a: 1, b: [1, 2]}, {$unwind: b} will return {a: 1, b: 1}, {a: 1, b: 2}.

+Group:
+{$group: {_id: {all the things you want to group by}, other fields to generate}}

+In and nin:
+{x: {$in: [1, 2, 3]}}.
+Checks for x values that fall within 1, 2, 3.

+elemMatch:
+{arr: {$elemMatch: {key-val pairs of conditions which must be satisfied}

+Ex:
+db.restaurants.find({grades: {$elemMatch: {date: ISODate("2014-08-11T00:00:00Z"), grade: "A", score: 11}}}, {restaurant_id : 1,name: 1, grades: 1, _id: 0})